 I’m excited to use this feature as a sketching aid — drawing directly on reference images I’ve imported into Paper.
 There’s no way to toggle this layer off yet (psst… FiftyThree engineers if you’re reading), but it’s easy enough to remove if you want to leave behind just what you’ve drawn or painted.

 What a time saver this one is.
 If you wanted to share ideas “right side up” you had to export to the camera roll to make the rotation edit.
-This worked OK for sharing on social media but not so much with drawings shared on Mix — you just had to live with them displaying horizontally.
+This worked OK for sharing on social media but not so much with drawings shared on Mix.

 In 3.0 there’s a new button conveniently located below each idea for rotating the canvas in 90 degree intervals.
 Horizontal and vertical ideas live in harmony together because of the new grid view.
 Which leads me to my next favorite thing in Paper 3.0…